Simple or Complex – It’s the difference between success & failure

 The strategic portfolio must be seen in the context of the wider project portfolio.
 That is because every project and initiative draws on organizational resources.
 A proliferation of projects means that resources are often spread like peanut butter across a long list of projects and initiatives.
 As a result, those initiatives that are strategic often find themselves competing for time, attention and, of course, resources.

-Taking a ‘big picture’ – portfolio view – is necessary in order to leverage synergies, learning & savings across projects.
-For example addressing overlaps between projects or the opportunity to share resources could go along way to meeting any savings that are required.
+Taking a ‘big picture' portfolio view is necessary to leverage synergies, learning & savings across projects.
+For example, addressing overlaps between projects or the opportunity to share resources could go along way to meeting any savings that are required.
 Similarly, stand-alone or isolated project resourcing decisions, made without considering the overall portfolio, could have implications for other inter-related or interdependent projects.

 Making cuts across the board is the easiest thing to do, but this fails to reflect key business needs and priorities.
 The most important projects and initiatives may be starved of resources, due to a failure to prioritize or to make difficult decisions (e.g. scrap some projects).